Qbxs/master-thesis/Roadmap.md

 instance Show (Nat /\ Bool)
 ~~~

-When the meet is empty (neither `a < b`, nor `b < a`), this instance is trivial and would be equivalent to `instance Show Bot` which we could argue is a trivial instance for every type class.
+Generally, when the meet is empty (neither `a :< b`, nor `b :< a` as in the case of `Nat /\ Bool`), this instance is trivial and would be equivalent to `instance Show Bot` which we could argue is a trivial instance for every type class.
 Otherwise, if `a < b` or `b < a` then only one instance may be defined in order to guarantee class coherence, so the problem may not arise.

 ## 4 Implement instance chains?